 After a long wait, the Garmin Descent Mk2 (and Mk2i) is finally here!

-When self-professed dive newbies Garmin leaped headfirst into the diving industry in 2018 with the Garmin Descent Mk1, they surpassed all expectations.
+When self-professed dive newbies Garmin leapt headfirst into the diving industry in 2018 with the Garmin Descent Mk1, they surpassed all expectations.

-The Descent Mk1 broke the standard dive computer mold with the inclusion of a fitness tracker and smartwatch features – what more could a modern diver want?
+The Descent Mk1 broke the standard dive computer mould with the inclusion of a fitness tracker and smartwatch features – what more could a modern diver want?